 In table 3, we only examine years for which all of the treatment areas already had treatment 1, but not yet treatment 2.
 Glasgow was treated in 1989, and all Edinburgh water areas in 1991.
 In columns 1 and 2 we see the estimates of the effect on birthweight of treatment 2.
 All point estimates are small and not significant, save the Edinburgh estimate in column 2 where we include covariates, but this is negative.
-The MDE is at most 18g.
+Overall, we again conclude that the reduction in lead due to the treatment had no effect on birthweights.
 In column 3, we estimate the effect on mortality without covariates.
 The overall estimate is positive, but not significant.
 The Glasgow estimate is negative and not significant, while the Edinburgh effect has the opposite from the expected sign and is significant.
 In column 4, when we include covariates, the overall APE becomes negative but remains not significant.
 The Glasgow estimate remains negative but is significant, while the Edinburgh point estimate remains positive but is no longer significant.
-The MDE varies from -0.0015 to -0.0028.
+Overall, we conclude there is no strong evidence for an effect of treatment 2 on under-5 mortality.